tenjou/meta2d/README.md

 Meta is free and fast open source HTML5 game engine for making cross platform games, supports Canvas and WebGL rendering and Dopple for native compilation.

-#####Note: Engine is currently focusing on developing libraries and tool for developing tile based games.
-Different type of games are at lower priority.
+#####**Engine is currently focusing on developing libraries and tool for developing tile based games.
+Different type of games are at lower priority.**

 Features
 ====